-In the ‘real world’ of unsentimental international markets – rising quality and abundance bordering on glut - it’s a singular achievement for LOH wines to gain, and hold, a listing in the UK’s up-market Marks and Spencer.
-M&S is LOH’s biggest export buyer.
-The Netherlands, Poland and Canada are also in the mix.
+In the ‘real world’ of unsentimental international markets – rising quality and abundance bordering on glut - it’s a singular achievement for LOH wines to gain, and hold listings in the Netherlands, UK and USA markets, among others.
+Frogitt and Vonkel sell Land of Hope nationally as do various restaurants.

 These are unsentimental clients.
 They may be scrupulous in sourcing from ‘environmentally safe’ and ‘socially clean’ producers, but they don’t indulge nebulous notions of political correctness.
 The wines stand on their own.